gruvw/betterprint/README.md

 ## Description

-I created this module because I had enough to write and write the same piece of code every time I needed to print something in Python 💢.
+I created this module because I had had enough of writing and rewriting the same piece of code every time I needed to print something in Python 💢.
-I wanted 2 things:
+I wanted two things:

-- Be able to keep what I had printed on the console after I have closed it -> log file 📁
+- To be able to keep what I had printed on the console after I having closed it -> log file 📁
-- See the time when the print was executed -> print prefix ⌚️
+- To see the time when the print was executed -> print prefix ⌚️

 In addition to all that I added a simple and nice feature which is multiple print "types":

 - Information [INFO] -> the basic one, replaces the old `print`
 - Debugging [DEBUG] -> when you print something just to see a variable content, Oh yeah you need this!
 - Warning [WARNING] -> when you need to show a warning
-- Error [ERROR] -> when you need to display that an error occurred, do not always use `raise` which print a massive and ugly block of red code inside your clean and sweet console
+- Error [ERROR] -> when you need to display that an error occurred, so we do not need to use `raise` which prints a massive and ugly block of red code inside your clean and sweet console

-It also had to be fully customizable because I hate when I am forced to use some part of a module that I do not really like 💯.
+It also had to be fully customizable because I hate it when I am forced to use some part of a module that I do not really like 💯.

 Feel free to make a pull request if you have any upgrade idea.